mawinkler/c1-playground/README.md

 ## Configure

-After cloning the repo to your machine create your personal configuration file.
+First step is to clone the repo to your machine and second you create your personal configuration file.

 ```sh
 git clone https://github.com/mawinkler/c1-playground.git